Amenhotep II: Mummy

 The mummy of the king was first examined, described, and photographed in January 1902 by Gaston Maspero in the company of Howard Carter, Friedrich Wilhelm von Bissing, and Pierre Lacau.
 The Australian anatomist Grafton Elliot Smith examined Amenhotep's mummy in 1907.
 During this examination the linen still adhering to the face was removed for an unobstructed view.
 He found the body to be 1.67 m tall and noted a strong facial resemblance to his son, Thutmose IV.
 The wavy brown hair present on his head is "abundantly interspersed with white."
 The arms are crossed low over the chest, with the right hand tightly clenched and the left less so.
 Unusually, the skin all over the body is covered with small tubercles though Smith could not say if they were the result of the embalming process or disease.
 Resin on the body preserved the impressions of jewellery; several rows of a beaded collar were present on the upper back, and a diamond-shaped geometric pattern seen on the back of the hips.
 Smith estimated he was forty to fifty at death based on his worn teeth and greying hair.
 His cause of death is unknown.
 His mummy has the inventory number CG 61069.

-In 1980, James Harris and Edward F. Wente conducted X-ray examinations of New Kingdom Pharaoh's crania and skeletal remains, which included the mummified remains of Amenhotep II.
-The authors determined that the royal mummies of the 18th Dynasty bore strong similarities to contemporary Nubians with slight differences.

-In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.
+In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and four queens in an event termed the Pharaohs' Golden Parade.